Shanghai2017/add-in-workshop/Module1.md

 * For more information about Range objects click on the link below:
     * [Range Object - JavaScript API for Excel](https://github.com/OfficeDev/office-js-docs/blob/master/reference/excel/range.md)

 **Note:** If you've already done this module on your own, congratulations!
-You can skip to step 1.12.
-Otherwise, keep following the steps.
+You can skip to step [1.12](#1.12).
+Otherwise, keep following the next steps.

 ### Add Code to Populate Values: 1.10.1 - 1.10.4